- DCN Tutorial

 Reverse ARP is a mechanism where host knows the MAC address of remote host but requires to know IP address to communicate.

-Internet Control Message Protocol
+Internet Control Message Protocol (ICMP)

 ICMP is network diagnostic and error reporting protocol.
 ICMP belongs to IP protocol suite and uses IP as carrier protocol.
-After constructing ICMP packet it is encapsulated in IP packet.
-Because IP is itself a best-effort non-reliable protocol, so is ICMP.
+After constructing ICMP packet, it is encapsulated in IP packet.
+Because IP itself is a best-effort non-reliable protocol, so is ICMP.

 Any feedback about network is sent back to the originating host.
-If some error in the network occurs it is reported by means of ICMP.
+If some error in the network occurs, it is reported by means of ICMP.
 ICMP contains dozens of diagnostic and error reporting messages.

 ICMP-echo and ICMP-echo-reply are the most commonly used ICMP messages to check the reachability of end-to-end hosts.
-When a host receives an ICMP-echo request it is bound to send back an ICMP-echo-reply.
-If there is any problem in the transit network the ICMP will report that problem.
+When a host receives an ICMP-echo request, it is bound to send back an ICMP-echo-reply.
+If there is any problem in the transit network, the ICMP will report that problem.

-Internet Protocol version 4
+Internet Protocol Version 4 (IPv4)

 IPv4 is 32-bit addressing scheme used as TCP/IP host addressing mechanism.
 IP addressing enables every host on the TCP/IP network to be uniquely identifiable.